vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Implemented: ATR and volume at trade entry are now included in every trade log entry, and summary statistics (mean, min, max) for both are provided via a new function in backtest.py.
 All changes are TDD-verified and minimal.
 See tests/test_backtest_engine.py for test logic and backtest.py for implementation.
 - [x] Task 12.7: Drawdown Table or Timeline (2025-04-29)
   - Implemented extraction of all drawdown periods from the equity curve, including start, trough, end, depth, and recovery time.
 Generated a static image table (drawdown_table.png) and embedded it in the Markdown report as a dedicated section.
 All logic is TDD-driven and minimal.
 Test verifies presence of section and image.
 See report_generator.py, tech_analysis/backtest.py, and tests/test_report_generation.py for details.
+- [x] Task 12.8: Trade Distribution and Holding Periods (2025-04-29)
+  - Add histograms/tables for trade holding durations and PnL distribution across all trades.
+  - Acceptance: Report includes at least one histogram for duration and one for PnL distribution.
+  - Status: Complete
+  - Implemented: Markdown report now includes a histogram for trade holding durations and PnL distribution, following Kalish Nadh's Markdown visualization philosophy.
+TDD test added and all tests pass.
+See report_generator.py and tests/test_report_generation.py for details.
+- [x] Task 12.9: Regime-Specific Performance (2025-04-29)
+  - Summarized PnL, win rate, and average trade outcome for each regime type (trending/ranging/volatile).
+Report now includes a regime breakdown table, barplot (mean PnL per regime), and boxplot (PnL distribution per regime), all embedded as static images in Markdown following Kalish Nadh's philosophy.
+TDD-compliant, minimal code.
+Tests in tests/test_report_generation.py verify presence and correctness.
+- [x] Task 12.10: Edge and Robustness Commentary (2025-04-29)
+  - Added narrative/analysis on statistical significance, robustness checks, and out-of-sample/walk-forward results.
+Section in report discusses robustness, overfitting, and out-of-sample performance.
+All changes are TDD-verified and minimal.
+Tests updated to assert new report content.
+No further action pending.
 - [x] All core features for the technical analysis reporting system are complete and fully integrated.
 The pipeline now:
   - Fetches and cleans data for all stocks in STOCKS_LIST (tech_analysis/data/stocks_list.py)
   - Runs backtest strategies (SMA, RSI) with robust, index-agnostic logic (tech_analysis/backtest.py)